ma-laforge/GracePlot.jl/README.md

 ## Disclaimer

-The GracePlot.jl module is not yet mature.
-Expect significant changes.

-This software is provided "as is", with no guarantee of correctness.
-Use at own risk.
+The GracePlot.jl API is not perfect.
+Backward compatibility issues are to be expected as the module matures.